trufnetwork/node/README.md

 Although we use it on our servers, it's not required to be able to develop on the TSN-DB.
 However, if you want to run the KGW locally or test it, you can follow the instructions in the [Kwil Gateway Directory](./deployments/dev-gateway/README.md)

+## Terminology

+See [TERMINOLOGY.md](./TERMINOLOGY.md) for a list of terms used in the TSN-DB project.

 ## License

 The tsn-db repository is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.